MighTy-Weaver/COVID19-NER/README.md

 `BiLSTM.ipynb` : A jupyter notebook of coding during the developing process.
 All codes are compiled together in the `LSTM_NER.py` with code-readability enhanced.

+### 3. Glove Update (2020/11/20) :

+We've enabled downloading multiple Glove pretrained model and can pass the size of billion words trained by parameter, we'll be testing the performance on multiple Glove pretrained model to see which one works best for this task.